 This is the reason why referees are placed last on the CV.
 It makes them easier to find.

-Experienced recruiters know to weight the value of a well taken reference or set of references above the quality of your interview performance.
+Experienced recruiters know to weigh the value of a well-taken reference or set of references above the quality of your interview performance.
 This is because studies show that references have greater predictive validity in selection.

-Sadly, many of the doctors you will encounter on selection panels do not know this fact and place too much emphasis on the interview performance.
+Sadly, many of the doctors you will encounter on selection panels are unaware of this fact and place too much emphasis on the interview performance.
 But this does not mean that they are not interested in your referees.
 They are.

 Who should I choose for my referees?

-In most industries, your first referee will be your current supervisor or manager and your second referee will generally be you’re the previous supervisor or manager.
-Medicine is a little different because trainee doctors are rotating around frequently and are interacting with several supervisors and managers on a regular basis.
+In most industries, your first referee will be your current supervisor or manager, and your second referee will generally be you’re previous supervisor or manager.
+Medicine is a little different because trainee doctors are rotating around frequently and are interacting with several supervisors and managers regularly.

 There are three key principles that I outline to trainee doctors when selecting referees.

 Recruiters will generally want to speak to someone who has recently worked with you, preferably your current manager.
-In some circumstances this is a requirement.
-Some good options for this might be your Director of Training, Director of Medical Services or Medical Workforce Unit or JMO Manager.
+In some circumstances, this is a requirement.
+Some good options for this might be your Director of Training, Director of Medical Services, Medical Workforce Unit, or JMO Manager.

 So who else might you ask to act as a referee?

 This is where diversity is a consideration.
-There may be a Consultant from another specialty who you got on well with in their term.
+There may be a Consultant from another specialty with whom you got on well during their term.
 If so, it’s a good idea to put them down.
 Other options include: Nurse Managers, Senior Allied Health Professionals and Advanced Trainees.
 The key consideration here is that these should be people that you have worked with who have gotten to know you reasonably well.

 I would also recommend that at least one of your referees is male and at least one is female.